Class of 2014

-Majors: Business Enterprise & Management / Chinese (with honors) double major
+Majors: Business Enterprise & Management / Chinese Language & Culture (with honors) double major

 I have been with the Estée Lauder Companies since graduating in a variety of roles: Human Resources, Operations, Marketing and Sales.
 Currently I am the Account Executive responsible for $14 million of Clinique business in the New York metro area.
 The Estée Lauder Companies still provide me with weekly private Mandarin lessons so that I can maintain my language skills that I started at Wake Forest.